 For single individuals or those who are only cooking for one or two people at a time, a smaller air fryer is likely the best option as you’ll be able to save on countertop space.

-The 4 to 5 Quarts (3.8 to 4.7 Liters) air fryers should fit 4 chicken breasts or half a packet of frozen chips in one cooking session.
-This is a good serving size for 3 to 4 people for your daily meals however if the appetite levels are a bit larger you may want to consider a 6 Quarts (5.7 Liters) air fryer.
+The 4 to 5 Quarts (3.8 to 4.7 Litres) air fryers should fit 4 chicken breasts or half a packet of frozen chips in one cooking session.
+This is a good serving size for 3 to 4 people for your daily meals however if the appetite levels are a bit larger you may want to consider a 6 Quarts (5.7 Litres) air fryer.
 This is because overcrowding the basket could lead to uneven cooking and food not being cooked properly on the inside.

-Most 6 Quarts (5.7 Liters) air fryers would be able to fit a whole chicken or one full bag of frozen chips in one cooking session.
+Most 6 Quarts (5.7 Litres) air fryers would be able to fit a whole chicken or one full bag of frozen chips in one cooking session.
 This size air fryer also comes with more features which means you cook a variety of things with it (depending on the model and make).

-Any of the air fryers in this range would suffice for a family of 3 to 4 people however depending on the appetite levels and the types of food you cook for your daily meals you may decide to go with the 6 Quart (5.7 Liters) basket.
+Any of the air fryers in this range would suffice for a family of 3 to 4 people however depending on the appetite levels and the types of food you cook for your daily meals you may decide to go with the 6 Quart (5.7 Litres) basket.

 Bigger families of 5 to 6 people would need to consider getting an extra-large air fryer.
-These air fryers are around 7 to 8 Quarts (6.6 to 7.6 Liters).
+These air fryers are around 7 to 8 Quarts (6.6 to 7.6 Litres).
 They can spaciously fit a whole chicken (about 3 lbs or 1.3kg) or 23 chicken wings or two bags of frozen fries.